ak-coding-ber/session-notebook/github-and-markdown/README.md

 - `git branch` list your branches
 - `git branch -a`list all branches (local and remote)
 - `git branch -d <branchname>`delete a branch
+- `git remote -v`shows which remote repository is connected to your local one